-It was not only the first time the tournament had come to the metropolitan area but also "the first time Keller golf course has been reserved for our people," the Minneapolis Spokesman reported.
+It was not only the first time the tournament had come to the metropolitan area but also "the first time Keller golf course has been reserved for our people," the Spokesman reported.
 Two days before the tournament, the paper proclaimed that the course "will be in perfect condition for the tournament, the famous \$5,000 Saint Paul open tournament having just been played here last week."
-The event went well, as the Spokesman noted in its August 20 issue: "Everyone is complimenting the Arrangement Committee for the splendid way the tournament was run."
+The Central States event went well, as the Spokesman noted in its August 20 issue: "Everyone is complimenting the Arrangement Committee for the splendid way the tournament was run."
 Hosting the tournament raised the visibility of TCGC.
-That year, its members were invited for the first time to participate in the Tri-State Invitational, held in September in Saint Louis.34
+That year, its members were invited for the first time to participate in the Tri-State Invitational, held in September in Saint Louis.
+46

 TCGC took responsibility for the tournament again in 1938, perhaps because Minneapolis golfer John H. Williams served as president of the Central States Golf Association.
 This time the tournament was based at the Hiawatha golf course.
+Because the Hiawatha Golf Club would not let TCGC use the clubhouse at the course, tournament organizers based some activities at Black-operated facilities nearby.
 Registration for the fifty contestants was at the Iowa-Minnesota Club at 343 East Thirty-eighth Street and refreshments and the trophy ceremony were at the Fellowship Club.
-TCGC members expected to make a respectable showing at the August 20 event but not win it, so when Minneapolis golfer Tommy Donaldson came in first, it merited a headline in the Minneapolis Spokesman.
+TCGC members expected to make a respectable showing at the August 20 event but not win it, so when Minneapolis golfer Tommy Donaldson came in first, it merited a headline in the Spokesman.
 Second place was captured by Saint Paul's Jimmy Lee.
-Buoyed by this victory, Donaldson and Lee headed to the Negro National Tournament at Palos Park in Chicago at the end of the month.
-35
+Buoyed by this victory, Donaldson and Lee headed to the Negro National Tournament at Palos Park in Chicago at the end of the month.47

 TCGC would host the Central States tournament again over the years, including in 1946 when the event resumed after a pause during World War II, but after being in the Twin Cities in 1937-1938 the tournament went to the Forest Park course in Saint Louis in 1939.
-To maintain the interest of local golfers and fans, the TCGC met in January to organize "an all-star invitational tournament" at the Keller golf course, hoping to attract golfers from clubs that had participated in the 1937 and 1938 events.
-The tournament, which TCGC planned to offer annually, was scheduled for its debut on August 6 as a warm-up to the Saint Louis tournament two weeks later.36
+To maintain the interest of local golfers and fans, TCGC met in January to organize "an all-star invitational tournament" at the Keller golf course, hoping to attract golfers from clubs that had participated in the 1937 and 1938 events.
+The tournament, which TCGC planned to offer annually, was scheduled for its debut on August 6 as a warm-up to the Saint Louis tournament two weeks later.
+48